 A “yes” vote will help cities fund critical services and projects

 In the City of Des Moines, a “yes” vote will take the burden off of property owners as more than one-third of revenue generated will come from out-of-town visitors.
 Half of this revenue will go towards property tax relief, which will help reduce city debt and preserve core city services.
 It is also important we find a long-term funding source for infrastructure improvements: Only 22% of Des Moines streets are rated in “good condition” by national standards.
 The money will also help address flooding concerns, fund critical investments in public safety and help the city pay for these improvements while taking on less debt.

 All cities that are voting will benefit from an increase in funding that will boost their bottom line in serving citizens.

 Communities have already determined where the money will go

 All six cities that are voting have predetermined that revenue generated from the LOSST will go towards property tax relief, public safety, neighborhood development and other community initiatives.
 Specifically:

-A total of 50 percent of revenue generated will go towards property tax relief and 50 percent will go towards improving streets, sewers, neighborhoods and public safety.
+A total of 50% of revenue generated will go towards property tax relief and 50 percent will go towards improving streets, wastewater treatment, neighborhoods and public safety.

 West Des Moines